dominikh/go-tools/cmd/gosimple/README.md

 always targets the latest Go version.
 If a new Go release adds a simpler way of doing something, gosimple will suggest that way.

-Gosimple will never contain rules that are also present in golint, even if they would fit into gosimple.
-If golint should merge one of gosimple's rules, it will be removed from gosimple shortly after, to avoid duplicate results.
-It is strongly suggested that you use golint and gosimple together and consider gosimple an addon to golint.

 ## Checks

 Gosimple makes the following recommendations for avoiding unsimple